reveurmichael/machine_learning/Readme.md

 - Length of video \>= 20 min
 - You video should include those contents:
     - General presentation
+    - Where do you get inspirations from for coming up with the idea of your project
     - How to use your ML Web app
     - How did you implement your app
     - How did you deploy your app
-    - What's the task of each team member
-    - Give an estimated workload/contribution percentage of each team member (Mandatory)
 - If possible, make it fun.
 - If possible, make it fancy.
-- If applicable, include an ethics analysis in your video.
+- If applicable, include an ethics analysis of your project in the video.
+- If applicable, include an social impact analysis of your project  in the video.
-- If applicable, include an market analysis in your video.
+- If applicable, include an market analysis of your project  in the video.
-- If applicable, include an ecology analysis in your video.
+- If applicable, include an ecology analysis of your project  in the video.
 - And yes, your video should be presented in English.

 ### Submission of your work

+1. Create a folder, in which you put:
+    - the video
+    - the source code
+    - a txt/markdown file indicating
+        - what's the task of each team member
+        - the estimated workload/contribution percentage of each team member
+    - a txt/markdown file indicating
+        - the URL of your GitHub repository for hosting your code
+        - prof will check the commit history to see how each team member is contributing
+1. Zip the folder
-Upload the zip file containing your code and video on your own Google Drive, send the sharing link to the prof, by PRIVATE WeChat or by Email.
-Therefore, no attached files, just an URL.
+1. Upload the zip file to Google Drive
+1. Send the sharing link to the prof, by PRIVATE WeChat or by Email
+    - Therefore, in the WeChat/Email message, there are no attached files, just an URL.

 ### For best projects
 - Best projects might be hosted on [http://lunde.top](http://lunde.top), to inspire future projects.